thesharpninjas/Ninja.Sharp.OpenMessagingWrapper/README.md

 ```

 ## Choose and add a provider
-OpenMessaging manages allows you to add several message brokers, and simplify the message management.
+OpenMessagingWrapper manages allows you to add several message brokers, and simplify the message management.
 You just need to provide, for each message broker you are configuring
  - the topics/queues where you need a Producer (the object that *sends* messages)
  - the topics/queues where you need a Consumer (the object that *receive* messages), and the the class that will manage those messages.
 These class **must** implement IMessageConsumer.